Transfer Pricing in Spain

 - Net operating margin method.

-Comparability analysis in Spain
+Comparability Analysis in Spain

-- The specific characteristics of the operation.
+- The specific characteristics of the transaction.

 - The functions assumed by the parties to the transaction, as well as the assets and risks involved.